-Application for statement of charges.
-Any citizen in the community or a law enforcement officer can file an application for statement of charges.
+Application for Charges.
+Any citizen in the community or a law enforcement officer can file an application for charges.
 Summons applications are taken 24/7 by a District Court commissioner.
 Upon application, the commissioner makes a determination of probable cause and grants or denies the summons.